jamescherti/vim-tab-bar.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/vim-tab-bar.el)
 ![](https://raw.githubusercontent.com/jamescherti/vim-tab-bar.el/main/.screenshots/made-for-gnu-emacs.svg)

-The *vim-tab-bar* package enhances **Emacs' built-in tab-bar with a minimalist, Vim-inspired design that automatically adapts to the current Emacs theme** as well as any themes loaded subsequently.
+The *vim-tab-bar* Emacs package enhances the built-in tab-bar with **a minimalist, Vim-inspired design that automatically adapts to the current Emacs theme** as well as any themes loaded subsequently.
 This ensures the *tab-bar* integrates with the rest of the Emacs interface, eliminating visual conflicts and making it feel like a natural extension of your Emacs environment.

 Beyond its Vim-inspired design, **the vim-tab-bar package is valued by users prioritizing theme consistency** for integrating the Emacs tab-bar with any Emacs theme, resulting in a visually unified and polished interface.